spring-media/Carlos/README.md

 ## License

-`Carlos` and `Carlos Futures` are available under the MIT license.
+`Carlos` and `Pied Piper` are available under the MIT license.
 See the LICENSE files for more info.

 ## Acknowledgements